vtejareddy14-crypto/skin-cancer-detection-raspberry-pi/README.md

 1. Train model on laptop GPU → save as `.pth`
 2. Transfer `.pth` file to Raspberry Pi
 3. Run `auto_predict.py` directly on Pi with PyTorch
-4. Pi Camera captures live image → preprocessed → model inference → result displayed
+4. Pi Camera captures live image → preprocessed → model inference → result displayed on screen

-**No ONNX or TFLite conversion needed — direct PyTorch inference on Pi.**

 **Advisory output:**
 - 🔴 Malignant OR confidence < 75% → *"Consult a Dermatologist — Do not self-diagnose."*